 Daventry District has a Public Spaces Protection Order (PSPO) in place in order to ensure that dogs that are kept under proper control in public places, as well as to tackle dog fouling.
 A public space is a place that is generally open and accessible to people.
 Roads (including the pavement), public squares and parks are typically considered public space.

-The PSPO states that anyone who is control of a dog in a public place must:
+The following elements of the PSPO were introduced in December 2015 and state that anyone who is control of a dog in a public place must:

 - Pick up after that dog

 - Carry the means to pick up after that dog

 - Prevent the dog from entering a fenced-off children’s play area